WHAT TO LOOK FOR IN A PET PORTRAIT ARTIST

 Digital painting of “Annie”, professionally printed and framed, and embellished with acrylics.

 Choosing a pet portrait artist isn’t just about finding someone who can make a nice picture.
-It’s about trusting someone to translate memory, personality, and connection into something tangible - something that will live in your home long after a favorite companion is gone.
-Something that brings back memories and makes you smile.
+It’s about trusting someone to honor a relationship that matters to you and turn it into something that belongs in your home.
+Something that brings you comfort and happiness to see every day.

 That’s not a small ask.

-As a professional pet portrait artist who has completed hundreds of commissioned portraits, I’ve seen firsthand what works, and what clients often wish they’d known before choosing an artist.
+As a professional pet portrait artist who has completed hundreds of commissioned portraits, I’ve seen what helps people feel confident in their choice—and what they often wish they’d known sooner.

 If you’re beginning the search for a pet portrait artist, here are a few things worth paying attention to before you commit.